datacommonsorg/data/scripts/eurostat/health_determinants/alcohol_consumption/README.md

 | Country of Citizenship                	| The citizenship of the population.                			|

+Below script will generate cleansed observation file (csv), mcf and tmcf files.
+`python scripts/eurostat/health_determinants/alcohol_consumption/process.py`

-#### Cleaned Data
+#### Cleaned Observation File
-Cleaned data will be inside [output/eurostat_population_alcoholconsumption.csv] as a CSV file with the following columns.
+Cleaned data will be persisted as a CSV file in output/eurostat_population_alcohol_consumption.csv with the following columns.

 - time
 - geo